doublecloud/transfer/docs/architecture-overview.md

 ### Data migration

-Another important use case is migration from one storage system to the same storage system type but in a different location (e.g., from a hardware host to a managed database). **{{ data-transfer-name }}** allows you to configure migrations between systems of the same type.
+Another important use case is migration from one storage system to the same storage system type but in a different location (e.g., from a hardware host to a cloud database). **{{ data-transfer-name }}** allows you to configure migrations between systems of the same type.

 Let us consider an example of a service migration to ClickHouse.

 As a source, the service has two large (several terabytes) and loaded (thousands of reading and hundreds of writing transactions per second) hardware ClickHouse clusters for services.
-All these clusters must migrate to a ClickHouse cluster managed by DoubleCloud, with the migration happening gradually.
+All these clusters must migrate to a ClickHouse cluster managed by some cloud, with the migration happening gradually.
 First, the code starts reading from the hardware and cloud cluster, and after a few weeks, the writing switches.
 We created a set of transfers for each cluster to copy the data.
 Since these large clusters work under high loads, we must run tasks in parallel (sharded).

 ![alt_text](_assets/snapshot_replica_sequence.png "image_tooltip")